Bad Credit Home Buyers Options

 How Our Bad Credit Home Buyers Program Helps You!

 As you know your mortgage rate, limit and requirements to qualify for your mortgage will be determined by your credit report and credit credit scores.

 - Our Aggressive Home Buyers Credit Repair Program entails disputing negative items and or adding you to our good accounts as an authorized user.

-Some home buyers with bad credit may only want or need a small credit score boost of 20 - 50 points and this can be done by either deleting a negative tradeline and or being added as an authorized user on our accounts.
-These accounts have 1-29 years of Perfect Payment Histories, Credit limits of $1,500 - $44,000 with No or Low balances below 15%.
+These accounts have many years of Perfect Payment Histories, Credit limits of $1,500 - $40,000 with No or Low balances below 15%.
 These accounts have been used to qualify for Mortgages, Loans, Credit Cards & More.
 They have increased up 200+ points in only 3-4 weeks.

 These accounts help with your payment history, credit to debt ratio, credit type, average age of accounts.